Why Switch to Signal?

 Tap "Settings" to access various options:

-- Appearance: Customize themes and chat wallpapers
+- Appearance: Adjust themes and chat backgrounds

 - Privacy: Control who can see your information